krakend/krakend-documentation/telemetry/prometheus.md

 {{< /highlight >}}

 - `port` on which the Prometheus exporter should listen

+Optional fields (default to `false`):

 - `namespace` sets the domain the metric belongs to.
-Optional field.

-Optional fields (default to `false`):

 - `tag_host` (*bool*): Whether to send the host as a metric or not.
 - `tag_path` (*bool*): Whether to send the path as a metric or not.
 Client metrics are reported as: `/hello/:hello/:world` and backend metrics are reported as: `/{hello}/{world}`.
 Paths are case insensitive, all metrics are reported lowercased.
 - `tag_method` (*bool*): Whether to send the HTTP method as a metric or not.